wexpertsystems/seguro-prototype/README.md

 In fact, FoundationDB is preferable in all of the following regards:

-- Performance (see above)
+### Performance

+(See above.)

+### Production-readiness

-- Production-readiness (FoundationDB is used in Apple CloudKit; Dqlite is a new, unproven technology)
+FoundationDB is used in Apple CloudKit.
+Dqlite is a new, unproven technology used nowhere in production.

-- Documentation (Apple; Canonical)
+### Documentation

+Apple vs. Canonical, enough said.

+### API

-- API client language variety (FoundationDB has C/Go/Python/Ruby/Java; Dqlite only has Go (C planned for future release))
+FoundationDB has official clients written in C/Go/Python/Ruby/Java.
+Dqlite only has Go, while C is planned for future release in fall 2022.

+While FoundationDB's C API is indeed very low-level, there already exists previous work to integrate it with `vere`, and the documentation is good, so the task is far from insurmountable.